Temperance movement: Promoting moderation (1820s–1830s)

 The temperance movement in the United States began at a national level in the 1820s, having been popularized by evangelical temperance reformers and among the middle classes.
 There was a concentration on advice against hard spirits rather than on abstinence from all alcohol, and on moral reform rather than legal measures against alcohol.
 An earlier temperance movement had begun during the American Revolution in Connecticut, Virginia and New York state, with farmers forming associations to ban whiskey distilling.
 The movement spread to eight states, advocating temperance rather than abstinence and taking positions on religious issues such as observance of the Sabbath.

 After the American Revolution there was a new emphasis on good citizenship for the new republic.
 With the Evangelical Protestant religious revival of the 1820s and 1830s, called the Second Great Awakening, social movements began aiming for a perfect society.
 This included abolitionism and temperance.
 The Awakening brought with it an optimism about moral reform, achieved through volunteer organizations.
 Although the temperance movement was nonsectarian in principle, the movement consisted mostly of church-goers.

 The temperance movement promoted temperance and emphasized the moral, economical and medical effects of overindulgence.
 Connecticut-born minister Lyman Beecher published a book in 1826 called Six Sermons on...Intemperance.
 Beecher described inebriation as a "national sin" and suggested legislation to prohibit the sales of alcohol.
 He believed that it was only possible for drinkers to reform in the early stages of addiction, because anyone in advanced stages of addiction, according to Beecher, had damaged their morality and could not be saved.
 Early temperance reformers often viewed drunkards as warnings rather than as victims of a disease, leaving the state to take care of them and their conduct.
 In the same year, the American Temperance Society (ATS) was formed in Boston, Massachusetts, within 12 years claiming more than 8,000 local groups and over 1,250,000 members.
 Presbyterian preacher Charles Grandison Finney taught abstinence from ardent spirits.
 In the Rochester, New York revival of 1831, individuals were required to sign a temperance pledge in order to receive salvation.
-Finney believed and taught that the body represented the "temple of God" and anything that would harm the "temple", including alcohol, must be avoided.
+Finney believed and taught that the body represented the "temple of God" and anything that harmed the "temple", including alcohol, must be avoided.
 By 1833, several thousand groups similar to the ATS had been formed in most states.
-In some of the large communities, temperance almanacs were released which gave information about planting and harvesting as well as current information about the temperance issues.
+In some of these large communities, temperance almanacs were released which gave information about planting and harvesting as well as current information about temperance-related issues.